learn-static/foundations-3-data/intro-data.md

 1. A quick Google search confirms that the latitude and longitude of Paris, France are 48.864716 and -2.349014.
 Enter these into your spreadsheet.

 ## Step 7.
 Explore more of Google Sheets' powerful editing capabilities
 You already explored one example of Google Sheets's powerful functions.
-Consider trying out a few more:
+Consider trying out another:
 - Notice that all the pet names are in lowercase.
 Use the =PROPER() formula to convert them to title case (first letter capitalized).
     * Insert a new column between A (name) and B (type) and type "name" in the new cell B2.
 To do this, hover over the box labeled B, click the dropdown arrow, and select "Insert 1 left."
     * Type "name" in the new B1.